Experts debate Nirav Modi’s suicide risk in UK High Court | Law-Order

 The two experts also disagreed over certain “unalterables” in Nirav's mental health as Fazel pointed to depression as ''treatable illness'' would mean his condition could improve if he found the conditions at Arthur Road jail in Mumbai, where he is to be held during trial in India, not as extreme as feared.

-The case is listed for a three-day hearing this week, at the conclusion of which the two-judge panel is expected to hand down their judgment over whether there are mental health and human rights grounds preventing Nirav Modi’s extradition to India.
+The case is listed for a three-day hearing this week, at the conclusion of which the two-judge panel is expected to hand down their judgment over whether there are mental health and human rights grounds preventing Nirav's extradition to India.

 Helen Malcolm QC, appearing for the Crown Prosecution Service (CPS) on behalf of the Indian authorities, laid out the detailed assurances given in the case, which cover regular monitoring, medical care, weekly family visits, daily lawyer visits as well as removing “ligature points” from the prison that could be used for hanging.